Where is Netflix’s Frankenstein filmed? The UK stately homes behind the Gothic drama

 The crew mainly used its dining room and cemetery in the film.

-Alongside Frankenstein and Barry Lyndon, the house has been used for multiple period features, including the 2019 adaptation of Emma, as well as hit TV shows such as Bridgerton and The Crown.
+Alongside Frankenstein and Barry Lyndon, the house has been used for multiple period features, including the 2019 adaptation of Emma, as well as hit TV shows Bridgerton and The Crown.

 Shelley’s Edinburgh